AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/configuring-social-actions/configure-when-social-button-opens.md

    >**Related Articles**
    >
    >
-   >After the person has shared, you can request their email address or present a confirmation message.&nbsp;Learn how to [configure the after-share prompts](configure-after-share-prompts.md).
+   >After the person has shared, you can request their email address or present a confirmation message.
+Learn how to [configure the after-share prompts](configure-after-share-prompts.md).